-We’ve been pretty aggressive with our mortgage pay off strategy since we started making extra payments in early 2016.
-The goal was to have it paid off fully by January of 2019.
+We’ve been pretty aggressive with our mortgage pay-off strategy since we started making extra payments in early 2016.
+The goal was to have it paid off fully by January 2019.
 We almost made the target, but it took another six months to finally pay that last penny.

 Not having a mortgage payment improves our cash flow substantially.
 We recoup $745 per month now and that’s just about enough to cover our grocery bill.